H1M4W4R1/Unity-Aspect-Oriented-Programming/README.md

 * `AddVariable(string name, object value)` - which adds variable to local memory of aspect call
 * `GetVariable<T>(string name)` - which gets variable using name, if none returns default

+## Can I throw error from eg. IMethodEnterAspect::OnMethodEnter(<args>)?
+Yes, you can.
+Just use `args.Throw(<System.Exception>);` and you're fine.
+It is recommended to use `return` after this method, otherwise the Aspect code will continue to execute.

+## Can I create field aspects?
+No, you can't, however you can encapsulate field into Property which is supported - it is less painful solution both for you and your processor :)

 ## Can I've one aspect for properties, methods, events etc.?
 Yes, just implement all interfaces you desire :)